snwfdhmp/pizzaman/README.md

 ## Ask questions

-You can ask question to the pizzaman, as simply as `curl localhost:9876/yourQuestionFormat`
+You can ask questions to the pizzaman, as simply as `curl localhost:9876/yourQuestionFormat`

 | Question | Format |